-Schools and districts order all PSAT-related assessments on our ordering website.
-The easy-to-use tool walks users through a streamlined ordering process and provides up-to-date statuses for all orders on a single dashboard.
+Schools order all PSAT-related assessments on our test ordering site.
+The easy-to-use site walks users through a streamlined ordering process and provides up-to-date statuses for all orders on a single dashboard.

-Look for your access code in the registration announcement mailed to each school’s test coordinator in April.
-Contact us if you’re not on our mailing list.
+Look for your access code in the registration announcement mailed to each school's principal in June.
+Contact us if you're not on our mailing list.

-Schools also need a College Board code to order the PSAT 8/9, even though codes weren’t needed to order ReadiStep™, which has been discontinued.
+Schools also need a College Board code to order the PSAT 8/9.
 Look up your school code.

 When you sign in, you'll be able to: